 Streaks is a paid iOS app that helps you focus on achieving health-related goals.
 Costing $4.99 to download, Streaks allows you to select up to twelve actions to focus on in order to create a habit and integrates with Apple Watch as well as the iOS Health app, especially useful for tracking habits related to your personal health.

-Streaks users can customize the colors and icons and select up to twelve habits to track daily.
-Focused on health and well-being, Streaks creates reminders to complete your good habits and break bad habits.
-Integration with the iOS Health app and Apple Watch means some fitness and health goals are automatically tracked.
+- Health & Wellness Goals: Integration with the iOS Health app and Apple Watch means fitness and health goals are automatically tracked.
 The goal is to create a health-related streak and avoid breaking it or it resets to zero.

 Who Should Use Streaks